Incremental Computation: What Is the Essence?

+They have interesting unexpected results on even well-known small functions: factorial, Fibonacci, and Ackermann~\notnow{}\now{\citep}[Chapter 4]{Liu13book}.
+For example, for the Fibonacci function discussed in Section~\ref{sec-inc-opt}, adding a loop outside the incremental maintenance produces a well-known linear-time algorithm, but a better algorithm can be produced that uses one fewer variable, no copies in the iterations, and only half the number of iterations.

-Note, however, that lists and trees traversed in fixed order by recursive functions are often unnecessarily lower-level and thus limiting, compared with logic rules with recursion over sets.
+Note, however, that lists and trees as generally used in recursive functions, even though they support easy recursive traversal of nodes in order, are often unnecessarily lower-level and thus limiting, because they do not support easy and fast access to any node not at the boundaries.
+Writing logic rules over sets, as discussed in Section~\ref{sec-rules}, is higher-level and overcomes this limitation.

-\mysubpar{Logic rules---logic programming} Logic rules provide both high-level data abstractions and high-level control abstractions, because predicates are simply relations and thus sets of tuples, and predicates can be defined recursively.
-All three Steps I1--I3 are essential for efficient implementations. \begin{itemize}
+\mypar{Logic rules---logic programming} Logic rules provide both high-level data abstractions and high-level control abstractions, because they support both sets and recursion---predicates in rules are simply relations and thus sets of tuples, and predicates can be defined recursively in rules.
+All three Steps I1--I3 of the III method are essential for efficient implementations of logic rules. \begin{itemize}

-\item Step I1 first transforms rules into fixed-point operations over sets following the semantics of the rules, and then into while-loops that add one inferred fact at a time.
+\item Step I1 first transforms rules into \term{fixed-point operations} over sets following the semantics of the rules, and then into while-loops that consider the minimum increment of \term{one newly inferred fact} in each iteration.

-\item Step I2 transforms expensive set expressions in loops, essentially as for set expressions.
+\item Step I2 transforms expensive set expressions in incremental updates, essentially as for set expressions.

 \item Step I3 designs data structures for implementing set operations, essentially as for set expressions.